-Costs for demolition of the existing lodge, including hazardous material abatement, if needed, are not included in these cost budgets.
+Costs for demolition of the existing building, including hazardous material abatement, if needed, are not included in the construction cost estimate above.
+A budget \$100,000 for demolition should be used until more information is known about the existing building's materials and systems.